oleydi1234/oleydi1234/README.md

 ### <div align="center">I'm Oleydi, a full-time full-stack freelance developer 👨‍💻 working remotely since 2013 🚀</div>

+<p align="center">I am a passionate Full Stack Developer who is driven by the thrill of creating innovative and user-friendly web applications.
+With my strong knowledge of HTML, CSS, JavaScript, React, Vue, Node.js, Express, and various databases, I bring a unique blend of technical expertise and creative thinking to each project I work on.</p>

 - 🌱 I’m currently learning Angular and C#